vikasvardhanv/Synapse/README.md

 - `convex/` contains the database that stores chats and user metadata.

-- `template/` contains the template that we use to start all Chef projects.
+- `template/` contains the template that we use to start all Synapse projects.

 - `test-lab/` contains a test harness for the Synapse agent loop.